 - Apple Magic Keyboard — $75, was $99

 - ASUS ROG Falchion Mechanical Cherry MX Blue Wireless Gaming Keyboard — $100, was $150

 - Razer BlackWidow V3 Mini HyperSpeed 65% Wireless Mechanical Gaming Keyboard — $108, was $180

 Paired with a desktop monitor and a wireless mouse, a wireless keyboard can turn any laptop into the ultimate home workstation.
 The type of keyboard you opt for will depend entirely on your needs.
-If you’re after something to get some work done during the day, before kicking back in the evening to battle to the end in Fortnite, you’ll probably want something a little more high-end with mechanical switches.
+If you’re after something to get some work done during the day before kicking back in the evening to battle to the end in Fortnite, you’ll probably want something a little more high-end with mechanical switches.
 These result in a faster response — less time between you clicking the button and the character on the screen executing the action.
-The name for these?
-Gaming keyboards (duh!).
+Many popular gaming keyboards feature this design.

 Now, what about us mere mortals who are just after a keyboard to get down to business?
 There are a couple of different options.
 Something cheap will almost always do the trick, offering the wire-free typing experience that so many of us crave.
 Increase your budget a little bit and you’ll get near-enough to the same hardware, but the keys won’t be as loud and loose.
 Pivot to the top-end and you’ll take home a keyboard with some resistance.
 These deliver the most satisfying typing feedback as you have to press with at least an ounce of force to make the word you’re thinking of appear on the screen.

 - External Hard Drive Deals

 - iPad Deals

 - Monitor Deals